-The City funds facilities that service the special needs population such as homeless facilities through its CDBG allocation.
-Most of these facilities are older buildings that are in need of maintenance and repair.
-Public Facility needs on a larger scale include additional parking facilities needed in the downtown area and renovations or construction of city government buildings due to aging of its buildings requiring several upgrades and overcrowding of employees due to lack of space.
-Long range plans include recreation facilities that will service the youth in our community which includes plans for a splash pad and a skate park.
+The City funds facilities that service the special needs of the population such as homeless facilities through its CDBG allocation.
+Most of these facilities are older buildings that need maintenance and repair.
+Public Facility needs on a larger scale include additional parking facilities needed in the downtown area and renovations of city government buildings due to the aging of its buildings requiring several upgrades and overcrowding of employees due to lack of space.
+Long range plans include recreation facilities that will service the youth in our community, which include plans for a splash pad and a skate park.